AndyHoette/MockOS/docs/lab5.md

 new command.
 We believe this is because of something weird with the getLine method but it doesn't change how the code works.

+The LS command is also different than expected in the fact the files are right aligned instead of left allign.

 ERRORS:

 We had substring issues when trying to implement the copy command.
 We tried to add the file extension